VittalP/M-DSBD/README.md

-This is a pre-release Caffe branch for fully convolutional networks.
-This includes unmerged PRs and no guarantees.

-Everything here is subject to change, including the history of this branch.

-Consider PR #2016 for reducing memory usage.

-See `future.sh` for details.
+This is a preliminary code release of the Multiscale Deep Semantic Boundary Detector.

+Instructions on how to use the code will follow...